Opinion | Why is J.D. Vance getting canceled by his fellow Republicans?

 Why, they must be asking, are all these Americans suddenly caring so much about a border thousands of miles from their own?
 Why do they seem to be placing their hopes in a liberal international order that they should see as corrupt and irredeemable?

-Underscoring the point, note that Vance’s senate candidacy is underwritten by Peter Thiel, the anti-globalist tech billionaire.
+Underscoring the point, note that Vance’s Senate candidacy is underwritten by Peter Thiel, the antiglobalist tech billionaire.
 Both are investors in Rumble, which also happens to carry Russian propaganda now that other tech platforms have curbed it.
 As Swift notes:

 Vance is also under fire for investing in the platform Rumble with his political sugar daddy, Peter Thiel.
 Rumble, if you’re not familiar, is YouTube for those who have been “canceled” by Big Tech.Mostly that means your garden-variety far-right, white-nationalist types.
 But Rumble is also the new home to RT, the Kremlin’s propaganda channel.